-(I) When the approved postmining land use is cropland, the reclaimed area shall be stabilized and revegetated to control erosion unless cropping shall immediately occur.
+(I) When the approved postmining land use is for residential, industrial/commercial, or cropland, the reclaimed area shall be stabilized and revegetated to control erosion unless development or cropping shall immediately occur.
 The bond responsibility period shall begin the first season a crop is planted.

-(II) Reclamation shall be deemed complete when productive capability is equivalent to an approved reference area (Chapter 1 Section 2(dl)) or published county production data collected the same years the crops are harvested.
-This standard shall be demonstrated for the two out of four years of the bond responsibility period, starting no sooner than year seven.
+(II) When the approved reclamation plan is to return to eropland, rReclamation shall be deemed to be complete when productive capability is equivalent for at least two consecutive crop years, to an approved reference area (Chapter 1 Section 2(dl)) or published county production data collected the same years the crops are harvested.
+This standard shall be demonstrated for the two out of four years of the bond responsibility period, starting no sooner than year seven. the premining conditions or approved reference areas.
+The premining production data for the reclaimed site shall be considered in judging completeness of reclamation whenever said data are available.